 James Harlan was named President of the Institute in 1853.
 Known as a man of national and political interests, Harlan, an Iowa City lawyer and businessman, determined to advance the educational status of the Institute.
 He successfully raised funds to construct a second building, now Old Main, and expanded the curriculum, adding political economy and theology, as well as piano, drawing, French and German classes.
 At his urging, on February 15, 1855, the Institute’s name was changed to Iowa Wesleyan University to emphasize its enlarged college program and its sponsorship by the Iowa Conference of the Methodist Episcopal Church, granted in 1849.

 The first college-level graduate of Iowa Wesleyan was Winfield Scott Mayne, who earned a B.A. degree in 1856.
 In 1859, Lucy Webster Killpatrick was the first woman granted a B.A. degree at Iowa Wesleyan.
 Belle Babb Mansfield, the first woman to be admitted to the bar in the United States, graduated from Iowa Wesleyan in 1866.
 Susan Mosely Grandison, the first female black graduate, earned her degree in 1885.
 Keyroku Miazaki from Tokyo, Japan, attended 1890- 91, the first documented international student.
-In 1958, Iowa Wesleyan graduate James Van Allen discovered the earth’s radiation belts.
-These radiation belts now bear his name.
-In October, 2007, Peggy Whitson, NASA astronaut, became the first female commander of the International Space Station.
-She set the U.S. record with 377 days in space on two missions: 2002 and 2007-08.
+In 1958, Iowa Wesleyan graduate James Van Allen ‘35 discovered the earth’s radiation belts.
+These radiation belts now bear his name and allowed modern space travel to the moon and the International Space Station; of which, Iowa Wesleyan graduate and NASA astronaut Peggy Whitson ‘81 became the first female commander of the International Space Station.
+She set numerous records on three missions in 2002, 2007-08 and 2016-17.

 On July 1, 1912, Iowa Wesleyan University became Iowa Wesleyan College.
 Through the years, the College has pioneered in such features as coeducation, the laboratory approach to teaching in the sciences, and service learning, adopted in 1967.
 More recently it has implemented an experiential learning program that integrates its Life Skills emphases with service learning and career experience into each student’s education.
 To prepare students for responsible citizenship and fulfilling careers, this program combines a broad-based liberal arts curriculum with community service learning opportunities and field experience in the chosen field of study.
 In May 2015 the institution readopted its earlier name of Iowa Wesleyan University to better reflect its role in serving the students, communitites, and busineses of southeast Iowa.